Giovanni Mazza (entertainer)

+Giovanni Mazza (born May 22, 2005) is an American violinist and actor.

+Career

+Violinist

-Giovanni Mazza (born May 22, 2005) is an entertainer who was discovered in the Chicago Bulls Youth Talent Search when he performed a solo violin medley in 2015 at age 9.
+Mazza was discovered in the Chicago Bulls Youth Talent Search when he performed a solo violin medley in 2015 at age 9.
 He began playing the violin at age 3 and began acting at age 7.
-He has appeared as an actor on Bella and the Bulldogs and has performed solo violin at a wide range of venues including NBA All-Star Games, Major League Baseball games, 35 National Basketball Association (NBA) games at venues such as Staples Center, United Center, and Madison Square Garden and numerous other events.
+He has performed solo violin at a wide range of venues including NBA All-Star Games, Major League Baseball games, over 100 National Basketball Association (NBA) games at venues such as Staples Center, United Center, and Madison Square Garden and numerous other events.
 At age 10, he performed at halftime of the Rising Stars Challenge at the 2016 NBA All-Star Game.

+On April 25, 2026, Mazza performed a violin version of Michael Jackson’s Smooth Criminal at a Los Angeles Lakers playoff game.
+On May 2, 2026, he performed A Whole New World before the May 4 crossover with Michael James Scott of Aladdin on General Hospital.

+Acting

-In May 2024, Mazza made his debut on General Hospital, where he plays Giovanni Palmieri.
+Mazza has appeared on Bella and the Bulldogs.
+In May 2024, he made his debut on General Hospital, where he plays Giovanni Palmieri.
+In July 2026, Mazza received a Daytime Emmy Award nomination for his role in the Outstanding Emerging Talent in a Daytime Drama Series category.
+In 2025, Mazza was in the semi-autobiographical anthology drama film Sunfish (& Other Stories on Green Lake) directed by Sierra Falconer.